Justice (band): Audio, Video, Disco (2011–2014)

 In August 2011, the band announced that its second record, Audio, Video, Disco, would be released 24 October 2011.
 In an interview with French magazine Tsugi, the duo disclosed the 11 song track list of the album, and described it as "a progressive rock record, played by guys that don't know how to play".
 Around this time label owner and manager Busy P played unreleased material from the album in his shows.

-On 6 September 2011, a music video for the single "Audio, Video, Disco" was released by the duo via their Facebook page.
-The video features Xavier and Gaspard in a studio setting, and details the lengthy, rock n' roll style recording process that was experienced in making the single, and album.
-Within the clip, various instruments are seen, such as an electric guitar, a piano, and a drum kit, standing as the quite literal symbols for the Justice progression into a more rocky, less electronic sound.
+On 6 September 2011, the duo released a music video for the single "Audio, Video, Disco" via their Facebook page.
+The video features Xavier and Gaspard in a studio setting and details the lengthy, rock'n'roll-style recording process they experienced while making the single and album.
+In the clip, various instruments are seen, such as an electric guitar, a piano, and a drum kit, which serve as the quite literal symbols of the Justice progression into a more rocky, less electronic sound.
 Several songs from this album have been used in the second series of the Channel 4 comedy Cardinal Burns.

-In March 2012, the band played mainstage at Ultra Music Festival in Miami, Florida.
-The duo played many of its hits from its critically acclaimed debut album Cross, as well as many of the new tracks off of Audio, Video, Disco.
+In March 2012, the band played the main stage at Ultra Music Festival in Miami, Florida.
+The duo played many of its hits from their debut album Cross, as well as many of the new tracks off of Audio, Video, Disco.
 In April 2012, Justice was also a headlining act at Coachella Valley Music Festival in Indio, California.
 Justice headlined at Montreal's Osheaga on 3 August 2012 and Chicago's Lollapalooza on Sunday, 5 August.
 Justice also played at San Francisco's Outside Lands Music Festival on Friday, 10 August.
 In October 2012, the band played at Voodoo Experience in New Orleans, Louisiana.
-Justice completed its world tour of the live show on 10 November 2012 playing at One Festival in Mexico City, Mexico.
+Justice completed its world tour of the live show on 10 November 2012, playing at One Festival in Mexico City, Mexico.